bny11638/UGANutrition/README.md

 # UGANutrition
-Calorie Counter based off of UGA's cafeteria menu
+Calorie Counter based off of UGA's cafeteria menu developed with the tkinter library in python